-- Bed and Breakfast Rose boasts central, yet quiet location in the heart of Bern and a super friendly host.
+- Bed and Breakfast Rose boasts central, yet quiet location in the heart of the city and a super friendly host.
 Delicious breakfast and lunch are offered at the property.

 How to get around Bern?

-When you check into your accommodations in Bern, you will get a free travel card that is called Bern Ticket.
+When you check into your accommodations, you will get a free travel card that is called Bern Ticket.

 And since the city is generally on the pricey side, Bern Ticket comes in very handy.
 It allows you to use public transportation within zones 100/101 that is operated by the LIBERO Association.
 In addition, it includes transport to and from the airport as well as cable car to Gurten and Bern Munster.

 Aside from using the pass, the best way to get around this city is by train and bus.